Gin to Kin

 Gin to Kin (銀と金) is a Japanese manga series written and illustrated by Nobuyuki Fukumoto.
-It was serialized in Futabasha's Action Pizazz from 1992 to 1996, and compiled in 11 tankōbon volumes.
+It was serialized in Futabasha's Action Pizazz from 1992 to 1996, with its chapters collected in eleven tankōbon volumes.
 The series portrays the machinations of men living in the underworld, including speculative stock wars and backroom deals with politicians, deadly struggles for life against vengeful and crazed murderers, and Fukumoto's signature gambling games.
 After running for 108 chapters, the serialization ended abruptly and discontinued.
 Gin to Kin has also been adapted into seven direct-to-video movies and a 12-episode television drama.